algorandlabs/smart-asa/README.md

 Integer Variables:

 - `total`: total supply of a Smart ASA.
-This value cannot be greater than the underlying ASA total supply;
+This value cannot be greater than the Underlying ASA total supply or lower than the current cirulating supply (in case of reconfiguration);
 - `decimals`: number of digits to use after the decimal point.
 If 0, the Smart ASA is not divisible.
 If 1, the base unit of the Smart ASA is in tenth, it 2 it is in hundreds, if 3 it is in thousands, and so on;
 - `default_frozen`: True to freeze Smart ASA holdings by default;
-- `smart_asa_id`: asset ID of the underlying ASA;
+- `smart_asa_id`: asset ID of the Underlying ASA;
 - `frozen`: True to globally freeze Smart ASA transfers for all holders.

 Bytes Variables: